csteamproject/aptivWebclient/README.md

 ## Getting Started

 1. Run `git clone https://github.com/csteamproject/aptivWebclient.git` should copy down the project to your computer.
+2. Run `cd aptivWebclient` go into the project folder before running the next commands.
-2. Run `npm install` this should grab down any missing node module packages that were not mentioned in the prerequisites.
+3. Run `npm install` this should grab down any missing node module packages that were not mentioned in the prerequisites.
-3. Run `ng build` it should build without any errors.
+4. Run `ng build` it should build without any errors.
-4. Run `ng serve` it should compile without any errors.
+5. Run `ng serve` it should compile without any errors.
-5. Navigate to `http://localhost:4200/`.
+6. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Prerequisites